sslarch/sslarch.github.io/caa_proposal.md

 A scripting language is a programming language that automates the execution of various data-driven tasks.
 The tendency for scripting langues to be run through an interpreter rather than as compiled from a prior human-readable state enables scripts to be implemented in a rapid, iterative and exploratory manner that is well suited for scientific research.

-Some popular scripting languages in archaeology and other sciences include:
+Examples of popular scripting languages in archaeology and other sciences include, but are not limited to:

 - R
 - Python